 Cook apple sauce

 - Peel, core, and dice apples.
 Add diced apples, sugar, butter, vanilla extract, and water to the saucepot.
 Cover and bring to a boil, then reduce heat to a simmer and cook for approximately 20 minutes, until apples are soft.
 Remove apples from saucepot and puree in robot coupe.
 Return to saucepot and cook uncovered over medium until reduced by 1/3 and thickened.
-Set aside.6 each Granny Smith apples, 2 tbsp granulated sugar, 3/4 cup water, 2 tbsp unsweetened butter, 1/2 tsp vanilla extract
+Set aside.6 each Granny Smith apples, 2 tbsp sugar, 3/4 cup water, 2 tbsp butter, unsalted, 1/2 tsp vanilla extract

 Cut puff pastry circle